 - Pyro (Shown at Citizencon 2049)

-There are also other systems that have been previewed in early days (such as Terra) or even found in folder names shipped with Alpha builds.
+There are also other systems that have been previewed in the early days (such as Terra) or even found in folder names shipped with Alpha builds.

 Based on what is known so far it is highly probable that all the systems mentioned in the Starmap could be available at launch.
-There should also be potentially discoverable planets on release which are not mentioned in the Starmap but that have been hinted at.
+There should also be potentially discoverable planets and systems on release which are not mentioned in the Starmap but that have been hinted at.

 Jump to new star systems could potentially be possible in 2020 so it is quite achievable to produce many more systems by potential release.

 Result: There could be many systems in development of far less complexity than Stanton.
 Star Citizen will probably launch with hundreds (100+ systems) of systems to explore.

 This myth was debunked officially by RSI back in July 2017.

 "There are no changes with regards to the planned amount of systems which are well documented on the current Star Map." - Source